How to Create a Scalable SaaS Marketing Plan: A Complete Guide

 —Idea provided by: Kevin Indig, Director of SEO @ Shopify

-Many SaaS brands fail to put as much effort into distributing their content as they do with the creation.
+Many SaaS marketing teams fail to put as much effort into distributing their content as they do with the creation.
 Think about it; you spend hours, days, maybe even weeks putting together an incredible article, and then you let it sit still in the water.

 It’s time to make waves and push that article into the hands of potential customers.